Alternative Admission Programs

 Preparatory Enrollment Program (PEP)

-A limited number of high school seniors from Rhode Island who have the ability and potential to succeed in college with appropriate academic support services, but who do not meet the College's criteria for regular admission, may be selected to participate in the Preparatory Enrollment Program (PEP).
-Preference in selection is given to low-income students who are first-generation college students with academic need.
+A limited number of high school seniors from Rhode Island who have the ability and potential to succeed in college with appropriate academic support services, may be selected to participate in the Preparatory Enrollment Program (PEP).
+Preference in selection is given to low-income first-generation college students.

 The program consists of two academic phases intended to prepare participants fully for the college-level work they will face at Rhode Island College.
 The first phase begins in the spring prior to enrollment at the College.
 PEP students come to the campus one evening a week for six weeks to attend classes in study skills and to meet with their PEP counselor.
 The second phase, which occurs during the summer, consists of six weeks of intensive academic study.
 PEP students live on campus in College residence halls while taking classes in writing and mathematics, as well as one freshman-level course for college credit.